 Therapeutic methods designed to balance the field for health benefit

 involve energy-based bodywork, diet, exercise, and self-awareness.

-Scar Tissue Massage helps get rid of excess scar tissue and adhesions due to injury, surgery, or repetitive motion.
+Scar Tissue Massage reduces excess scar tissue and adhesions caused by injury, surgery, or repetitive motion.

-Sports Massage Therapy can improve your workout and help prevent and treat injury.
+Sports Massage Therapy helps athletes and regular exercisers improve their workout and potentially prevent and treat injury.

 Visceral Manipulation uses gentle pressure to release tension from the organs and surrounding connective tissue.

 Water Massage techniques include Watsu, Aquassage, Waterdance, Jahara Technique, and Healing Dance.

 The nebulous and imprecise term Asian massage can refer to any touch-based therapy that developed out of the theories of Chinese and other Asian systems of medicine.

 Asian bodywork therapy is typically based on working with the flow of energy (chi)

 through the body on pathways called meridians.
 Other concepts include